neerajdhanraj/NeerajDhanraj/Publications/README.md

 * Gupta, A., Mishra, S., **Bokde, N.**, and Kulat, K. (2016).
 Need of Smart Water Systems In India. _International Journal of Applied Engineering Research_, 11(4), 2216-2223.
 (Scopus indexed).

 ## Conference Articles

+### 2021
+* **Bokde N.**, Johansen K.,Wandahl S., and Teizer J. (2021).
+ADigital Twin Framework For Equipment Emissions FromConstruction Site Operations.
+In _Proceedings of 21st International Conference on Construction Application of Virtual Reality (pp. 31-42).
+Middlesbrough, UK: Teesside University Press_.

 ### 2019
 * Villanueva D., Feijoo A., and **Bokde N.** (2019).
 A Strategy for Power Generation Optimization in a Hybrid Wind-BESS Power Plant.
-In _International Conference on Renewable
-Energy and Environment Engineering, Munich, Germany_.
+In _International Conference on Renewable Energy and Environment Engineering, Munich, Germany_.
 * Durán P., Villanueva D., Feijoo A., and **Bokde N.** (2019).
 Interior Point Algorithm Applied to the Optimization of the Power Supplied by a Wind Farm with a BESS.
 In _International Conference on Renewable Energy and Environment Engineering, Munich, Germany._
 * Patil, J., **Bokde, N.**, Mishra, S., and Kulat, K. D. (2019) A segmentation approach to optimize spectrum allocation for secondary users in a cognitive network.
 In _International Conference on Computing, Communication and Networking Technologies, IIT Kanpur._